Child Health Emergencies

 Signs that need your attention

-Many emergencies involve sudden injuries caused by bicycle or car crashes, falls, burns, near drownings, electric shocks, or poisoning.
+Many emergencies involve sudden injuries caused by bicycle or car crashes, falls, burns, non-fatal drowning (submersion injury), electric shocks, or poisoning.

 If your child has any of the following signs or symptoms, remain calm, and call 911: